-Although it can feel like Cyber Monday / Black Friday sales are only for big retailers that can afford to make big losses on stock lines, the massive interest that this event creates can also create excellent opportunities for small handmade businesses to generate sales.
+Although it can feel like Cyber Monday / Black Friday sales are only for big retailers that can afford to make big losses on stock lines, the massive interest that this event creates can also create excellent opportunities for small DTC businesses to generate sales.

 Black Friday is the day immediately after Thanksgiving and is regarded as the first day of the Christmas shopping season: this is when sales really start to increase.
 Retailers have in recent years begun to capitalise on this by offering special discounts and deals and branding them as “Black Friday Sales”.

 Cyber Monday was coined by marketers in 2005 to lure shoppers online with similar deals and discounts.

 American Express founded Small Business Saturday in 2010, with the aim of giving small businesses and brick-and-mortar stores across the country a way to get shoppers’ attentions between Black Friday and Cyber Monday.

 The key here with all of these events is that much of the marketing buzz and hype has already been done for you: you just need to think about how to participate.

 One of the most important things to remember is that you don’t need to offer huge too-good-to-be-true discounts or offers that hit your margins too hard.
 Leave this particular tactic to the big box retailers - as handmade sellers your margins can often be much tighter so you need to be a little smarter to stand out from the crowd.

 Here are a couple of tips and tricks to help you get the most out of this big shopping weekend: